Nekos4Lyfe/TokenMixer/README.md

 Embedding Visualizer
 - See which areas of a given input image is targeted by a given embeddings
 - Credit : https://github.com/benkyoujouzu/stable-diffusion-webui-visualize-cross-attention-extension

+CLIP image encoder
+-Get the cross modal embedding which is used by CLIP to find similar tokens

 ![Synonymizer_2 0](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/5e7d9c1d-4189-4a10-af99-31780299b9ba)